-All safety analyses will be performed on the safety population (safety analysis set).
+All safety analyses will be performed on the safety population.

 AEs, ECGs, BP, pulse rate, continuous cardiac monitoring, and safety laboratory data will be reviewed and summarized on an ongoing basis during the study to evaluate the safety of participants.
-Any clinical laboratory, ECG, BP, pulse rate, and respiratory rate abnormalities of potential clinical concern will be described.
+Any clinical laboratory, ECG, BP, pulse rate, respiratory rate, and/or temperature abnormalities of potential clinical concern will be described.
 Safety data will be presented in tabular and/or graphical format and summarized descriptively, where appropriate.

-Medical history and physical examination and neurological examination information, as applicable, collected during the course of the study, will be considered source data and will not be required to be reported, unless otherwise noted.
-However, any untoward findings identified on physical and/or neurological examinations conducted during the active collection period will be captured as AEs, if those findings meet the definition of an AE.
+Medical history and physical examination, neurological examination, and continuous cardiac monitoring data, collected during the course of the study, will be considered source data and will not be required to be reported, unless otherwise noted.
+However, any untoward findings identified on physical and/or neurological examinations, and continuous cardiac monitoring data, conducted during the active collection period will be captured as AEs, if those findings meet the definition of an AE.